Pinpoint tests (turbocharger)

 Go to A4.

-- 1. With the turbocharger stationary, gently lift the shaft (the shaft will naturally lie in the lower sections of the bearings).
+- 1. With the turbocharger stationary, gently lift the shaft (the shaft will naturally rest in the lower bearing sections).

-- 2. Check that the turbocharger rotor rotates freely in the housing.
+- 2. Make sure that the turbocharger rotor rotates freely in the housing.

 • Does the rotor rotate freely in the housing?